extcode/cart/Documentation/DeveloperManual/Events/Index.rst

       process.
 Here, among other things, e-mails are sent.
 Other extensions can use this event to generate PDF documents, register users or assign registered users to another user group.

+.. container:: table-row

+   Event Class
+      `Extcode\Cart\Event\Order\UpdateServiceEvent`
+   Description
+      This event is triggered when the payment or shipping of an order is edited in the backend.